 The author of Hebrews wrote: “Long ago, at many times and in many ways, God spoke to our fathers by the prophets” (Heb.
 1:1).
 Paul wrote something similar: “Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy Scriptures, concerning his Son” (Rom.
 1:1-3).

 Throughout the Old Testament, God spoke “in many ways.”
-His main theme was His promised gospel “concerning his Son.”
+His main theme was the good news “concerning his Son.”
 While He primarily communicated through words, He also did so through “food and drink” and “a festival or a new moon or a Sabbath.”
-Paul declared that they are shadows of Jesus Christ.
+Paul declared that they were shadows of Jesus Christ.

 While I’m certainly not an expert on how these shadows proclaimed Christ—shadows are not always clear—we must take Paul’s statement to heart that they were meant as shadows, foreshadowing the reality of the person and work of Jesus Christ, announcing His coming.

-That’s why he wrote that a believer should not let anyone “pass judgment on you” for keeping or not keeping these shadows because the actual Person has arrived.
+That’s why he also wrote that a believer shouldn’t let anyone “pass judgment on you” for keeping or not keeping these shadows because the actual Person has arrived.
 It’s not about the shadows but about Jesus.
 Thus, when we’re preoccupied with the shadows, it’s to the detriment of the One to whom all these shadows pointed.

 When we join together as Christians, buying It’s All about Jesus for just $9.99 on Christmas Day, 2019,

 we can easily raise $1,000,000 for the 100 reputable ministries, to spread His gospel throughout the world.

 Will you indicate your participation: